Marsabit: Culture and religion

 Stone pit right outside the far out town of Marsabit.

 In addition to the ethnic groups already listed, there are other people from other parts of Kenya who are there working mostly for the government and business.
 Muslims, Christians and adherents of traditional religions all inhabit the town.

 Marsabit was the announced location for a conference between Borana and Gabra elders scheduled for 2–6 June 2009.
 Discussions to resolve existing conflicts between the two groups have been underway for several years now, and agreements were expected to be sealed at the event at this conference in the presence of traditional leaders.

 Transport

 Aerial view of area on the outskirts of Marsabit.

 Marsabit is approximately 550 km from Nairobi via the towns of Isiolo and Archers Post.
 Reaching the town formerly required private transport, but there are now several bus services on the route from Isiolo to Marsabit, and from Nairobi to Moyale via Marsabit.
-The road is tarmac to bitumen standards and connects to the Kenya-Ethiopia Border at Moyale.
+Christine Allen, of CAFOD, describes the road as "dangerously busy".
+The road is tarmac to bitumen standards and connects to the Ethiopia–Kenya border at Moyale.
 It is approximately 277 km from Isiolo.

 There are two airstrips servicing charter aircraft, one close to town on the road towards Moyale (Marsabit Airstrip), and the second further away towards Chalbi (Segel Airstrip).
 The Mission Aviation Fellowship (MAF) operates the only regular flight to Marsabit, on Tuesdays and Fridays.